EXCLUSIVE-Cap Gemini, Carlyle held talks to buy Computer Sciences -sources

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Feb 24 Technology consultant Computer Sciences Corp drew buyout interest from French consulting company Cap Gemini SA and private equity firm Carlyle Group LP , according to people familiar with the matter.
+Feb 24 Technology consultant Computer Sciences Corp has drawn buyout interest from French consulting company Cap Gemini SA and private equity firm Carlyle Group LP, according to people familiar with the matter.

-Talks between CSC and the consortium of Cap Gemini and Carlyle started late last year but have since fizzled, the people said on Tuesday.
-It is unclear whether these talks will resume, the sources added.
+Talks with Cap Gemini and Carlyle started late last year but have since fizzled, the people said on Tuesday.
+It was unclear whether these talks will resume, the sources added.

-CSC, which has a market capitalization of around $10 billion, is now working with Royal Bank of Canada to review its options, the people said.
+CSC, which has a market capitalization of around $10 billion, is now working with Royal Bank of Canada as it reviews its options, the people said.

 The sources requested anonymity because the talks are confidential.
-CSC, Carlyle, Cap Gemini and Royal Bank of Canada declined to comment.
-Computer Sciences shares ended trading on Tuesday down 1.3 percent at $70.84
+CSC and Carlyle declined to comment, while Cap Gemini and Royal Bank of Canada did not immediately respond to requests for comment.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan